FoladaV2/FoladaV2/README.md

 - I’m **197 cm tall** and obsessed with maximizing productivity.
 - Daily routines: **Workout → Cold shower → Coffee → Code & Build**.
 - Passionate about **AI, startups, web dev, and philosophy**.

----

-> “If you want to build something world-class, focus on skills, speed, and solving real problems.” – Saba Foladashvili